Malta Fashion Week 2018 – Day 2

 The fashion show showcasing her collection at Malta Fashion Week 2018 was very untraditional, in terms of how the models walked and the facial expressions they had.
 Her collection is so vibrant and fun but at the same time strongly carries a statement.
 It is not every day that we get to see a combination of such bright and vibrant colours together which bring nothing else but a smile on our faces.
 The lead makeup artist was Elaine Galea and the lead hairstylist was Vanusia Mifsud Vella.

 To me, the collection together with its presentation reminded me a little of the true nature of cartoons.
 How, although cartoons are made vibrant and happy to the eye, the characters themselves represent a certain psychological or sociological aspect of society.
 This concept came to mind when witnessing Agatha’s collection.
 The overall look of the collection with the cheerful models on the runway has definitely made this show a memorable one.

 Marco Parascandalo, a local designer who has first taken part in Malta Fashion Week back in 2014.
 This young designer has been growing with every day and is well known for his streetwear items, giving most attention towards the comfort and durability of his pieces.
 As a designer, his collection reflects aspects of the local issues within society, such as politics and the environment.
 You may notice how each of Marco’s items brings out a certain personalized feel.

-Parascandalo collection at the Malta Fashion Week 2018 had a great balance for both mens and womens wear.
+Parascandalo collection at the Malta Fashion Week 2018 had a great balance for both men and women.
 Since he first began his designs for men, today his items are equally available for both men and women.
 The makeup was done by Jennifer Dimech and her team and the hair by Lee Grixti and his team of hairstylists.